nicola-deb/software-testing-portfolio/README.md

 - Taking a strong sense of ownership for the quality of the solution delivery and execution.
 - Actively collaborating in all phases of Software Test LifeCycle including design, development, and testing.
 - Executing manual and automated testing with a meticulous attention to detail.
-- Communicating the test status effectively & identifying issues / risks to the project proactively.
+- Communicating the test status effectively & identifying issues/ risks to the project proactively.
 - Analysing current processes and proposing recommendations for continuous process improvements.